 I believe our success as a Society has a lot to do with the way we communicate with people, be it through our superb website, or simply the warm welcome our members provide to new faces as they come through the door on club evenings.

 For those of you who are already competent camera users, you can share your passion and knowledge with other like-minded folk.
 Whether your interest is sport, travel, people, landscapes, photo-journalism.
 In a Society of our size there are always plenty of other enthusiasts to compare experiences with.

-Our programme for 2017 provides a great variety of lectures, presentations, competitions and exhibitions with meetings on most Thursday nights of the year.
-Practical instruction through our Digital Nights takes place once a month on a Wednesday evening, together with our Assignment Saturdays which provide an adventure in photography not to be missed!
+Our programme for 2018 provides a great variety of lectures, presentations, competitions and exhibitions with meetings on most Thursday nights of the year.

 You have joined one of the most progressive and friendly Photographic Societies in the North and we look forward to sharing the fun of photography with you this year.

-Each year the President chooses the subject for the Fillingham Trophy and this year I have chosen “The Spirit of the North East” which should provide plenty of thought to stimulate those shutter fingers as we enter 2017.
+Each year the President chooses the subject for the Fillingham Trophy and this year I have chosen “The Moment” which can include, landscape, people, animals, weather; the choice is endless!